canjs/can-component/docs/component.md

    - [can-stache-bindings.twoWay]=[can-stache.expressions expression] — two-way data binding child to parent
    - [can-stache-bindings.event]=[can-stache/expressions/call expression] — event binding on the view model

-   Note that because DOM attribute names are case-insensitive, use hypens (`-`) in the attribute name to setup for `camelCase` properties.
+   Note that because DOM attribute names are case-insensitive, use hyphens (`-`) in the attribute name to setup for `camelCase` properties.

    Example: